kiwigod/DataScience/README.md

 relatively cheap flight to South Korea in late March!

 ## Data set
-After visiting and talking to one of the physicians at the LUMC we left with a new, and better labeled data set.
+After visiting and talking to one of the physicians at the LUMC we left with the same, but better labeled data set.
 In this data set we could say with certainty which exercise a patient was performing.
 As opposed to the data set used by the project group last year.
 The only downside to the newly received data set is that we'd have to convert the data ourselves to euler angles in matlab using the provided scripts.